 Ergin continued on the Itlak path for the remainder of his life.
 He moved to Southern California in the 1980’s and began translating some of Rumi’s poetry into English, starting with a selection of poems from Golpinarli’s Turkish translations of the Divan-i Kebir, specifically, selections of the Rubiayat.
 His translating took on a life of its own.
 He proceeded to translate the 3,327 ghazal, 37 terci-bend and 6 murabbe in the Divan-i Kebir between 1992 and 2003, published in 22 volumes through his own publishing company, Echo Publications, and The Ministry of Culture of the Republic of Turkey.
 Before he retired at age 72, he continued his translating work at his office – between patients.
-In his later years, he also published through Inner Traditions several collections of selected verses with Will Johnson.
+In his later years, he also published through Inner Traditions several collections of selected verses with Will Johnson and The Sufi Path of Annihilation.
 Inner Traditions published Ergin’s original stories as well.
 Ergin liked to say, “I have spent 60 years of my life trying to get rid of this Earth before it gets rid of me.
 To the extent to which he succeeded in reaching his goal is clearly evident in his translations and original writings.
 Click here or go to the Ergin’s Works page for a list of his original works, access to two interviews, articles, and to read some of his unpublished short stories.

 Hasan Shushud, Spiritual Master, Author

 To borrow an excerpt from the autobiographical note written by Shushud himself in 1982, six years before he passed (published in Shushud’s Masters of Wisdom of Central Asia by Inner Traditions),